endeavorcomm/le-cms/deploy-certificates.md

 You'll be prompted to enter certbot's password once

-(The next two steps will be repeated based on the number of hosts you provided in the deploy-site command) Then accept the server's fingerprint by responding 'yes' Then you'll be prompted to enter certbot's password again
+(The next two steps will be repeated based on the number of hosts you provided in the deploy-site command) Accept the server's fingerprint by responding 'yes' You'll be prompted to enter certbot's password again

 Go back to the webserver SSH session(s)
 Press the 'y' key to continue the scripts